railwayapp/docs/src/pages/reference/priority-boarding.md

 From this point forward, you'll have Priority Boarding features automatically enabled for your account.
 We'll notify you of any new features via the [Changelog](https://railway.app/changelog).
 We kindly request that you report any issues you encounter in the Discord channel.

 That's all there is to it!
-Thanks for helping improve Railway and we'll see you in Priority Boarding.
+Thanks for helping improve Railway, and we'll see you in Priority Boarding.